bitsblocks/crypto-facts/index.md

 ## Initial Coin Offerings (ICOs) - The Mother of All Scams

-Call ICOs for their true name: Initial Coin Scams (ICSs).
+Call Initial Coin Offerings (ICOs) for their true name: Initial Coin Scams (ICSs).
 81% of them are scams to begin with.
 Another 11% are dead or failed.
 So barely 8% trade on an exchange and most of those are non-compliant securities skirting all securities laws -- [11 May 2018](https://twitter.com/Nouriel/status/994882522885623809)